-- It provides the conceptual framework for categorizing all of the tools and practices of Lean production into five basic areas, the principle of Lean production can be show in Table.
+- It provides the conceptual framework for categorizing all of the tools and practices of Lean production into five basic areas, the principle of Lean production can be shown in Table.

 - Although Lean production is focused on effectiveness in the production process, Lean thinking is more focused on the efficiency in the company as a whole, including nonmanufacturing: administration, and service.